A Guide to Selecting Replication Software

 - Will you need dedicated or highly trained resources to manage the solution?

-- Will the solution tie you to a software vendor who may have an agenda that favors, for example, their own database products or hardware over competing products?
+- Will the solution tie you to a software vendor who may have an agenda that favors, for example, their own database products or hardware over competitive products?

 - How good and how accessible is the vendor’s support?